zhangruixue8080/mktcontent/offers/ms-mc-azr-44p-en.md

 **CDN Ceilings**

-200 GB per subscription, there is no limit on the note number (multiple notes could be created under one subscription)
+200GB per subscription, there is no limit on the note number (multiple notes could be created under one subscription)

 **Data Transfer**

-50 GB inbound data transfer
+50GB inbound data transfer

-50 GB outbound data transfer
+50GB outbound data transfer

 If you exceed the data transfer quota, your account may be suspended without prior notice, and the credit amount will be reset to ‘0.’
 You can visit [here](https://account.windowsazure.cn/Subscriptions/) to verify real-time data transfer usage status.